philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

     -   Press **Add**

-    -   (You change the order of the selected fields by dragging the field cards in the list, but it is easier to add them in the chosen order to begin with you can collapse the fields to make them easier to drag).
+    -   (You change the order of the selected fields by dragging the field cards in the list, but it is easier to add them in the chosen order to begin with.
+You can collapse the fields to make them easier to drag).

     -   Click the **X** to close the Fields pane